Slav Defence: 1.d4 d5 2.c4...... 3.Nf3

 History and Notable Players

 It arises from the Slav Defense.
-Among the most prolific practitioners on the White side are Aleksey Dreev (142 games), Alexander G Beliavsky (135 games), Pavel V Tregubov (122 games).
-On the Black side, notable exponents include Aleksey Dreev (312 games), Alexei Shirov (210 games), Sergey Volkov (208 games).
+Among the most prolific White practitioners are Aleksey Dreev (142 games), Alexander G Beliavsky (135 games), Pavel V Tregubov (122 games).
+Black-side regulars include Aleksey Dreev (312 games), Alexei Shirov (210 games), Sergey Volkov (208 games).

 Main Lines and Variations